 Once the crown is fabricated and ready to be bonded, the temporary restoration will be removed and the teeth will be cleaned.
 The tooth will be roughened so that the crown adheres to its surface firmly.
 Dental adhesives will be used for the purpose along with a curing light to harden it.
 This ensures the crown stays in position without slipping off.
 A bite test may be taken to check for fit and comfort.

-Call us at (562) 304-9548 or schedule an online appointment to know more about dental crowns from Dr. Violet.
+Call Dentist in Whittier CA at (562) 698-9621 or schedule an online appointment to know more about dental crowns from Dr. Violet.